boozt-platform/lefthook/hooks/license-checker/README.md

 ## Configuration

-The script supports two environment variables that can be reconfigured.
+You may customize the license header and the file extensions to exclude for the checks using the environment variables.

 You can define the environment variables as follows:

 ```shell
 # Define the license header